• Home

 2. THE WAR YEARS, 1914

 The outbreak of war in August 1914 would eventually bring with it its own misery to the villagers of Somercotes and beyond.
 In a scenario repeated all over the country, many men left their jobs and enlisted in the army or navy, leaving behind their parents, siblings and spouses.
-As the war progressed, the steady trickle of official telegrams informing the next-of-kin that their loved ones had died, slowly increased.
+As the war progressed the steady trickle of official telegrams informing the next-of-kin that their loved ones had died slowly increased.
 The War Memorial at Somercotes, unveiled in 1927 is testimony to the grief felt by the local population.
 On it are listed several sets of brothers, a father and son, and many close friends.
 On 1st July 1916 alone, during the first day of the Somme offensive, seven Somercotes Parish soldiers were killed in action.
 The last soldier to be killed during the war lost his life on 4 November 1918, just seven days before the Armistice, although several more are known to have died after this as a direct consequence of the war.

-On 1 January 1916, conscription was introduced.
-Many local workers would spend the war in the collieries and at the ironworks, but so many miners and ironworkers had already enlisted that these jobs, which were critical to the war effort, had to be filled by other volunteers or by men who were chosen by tribunals to work in the collieries instead of the army or navy.
 Women too started to play their part in the war effort.
 Although it was illegal for women to work underground, many found employment in agriculture and more specifically at the Riddings Ironworks.
 With this came a new found freedom for women, and although the work was hard, the pay was reasonable and the independence it gave was important.
 On the census return of 1911, many young women were described as “domestic servants”, but within a few short years, the war would radically change this.

 At the wars end, the soldiers began to slowly return.
 By the end of 1919, most had returned home.
 Those lucky enough would find their old jobs waiting for them, but for some it was a hard struggle.